Essequebo and Demerary Royal Gazette 1811 February 12

 Given in the Commandement of Essequebo, this 9th February 1811.

-P. C. Ouckama,
+P. C. OUCKAMA,

 By Command,

-J. Schepens,
+J. SCHEPENS,

 Secty. the Commudr. [sic]

-[Sailing ship icon] The Sloop First Attempt, Wm.
-Thomas, Master.
+The Sloop First Attempt,

 Has excellent accommodations for Passengers, and will positively sail on Monday next.
 For Freight or Passage apply to the undersigned, at the Store of Messrs.
-J. L. & G. M. Forrester.
+J. L. & G. M. FORRESTER.

 Demerary, 12th February 1811.